 3) The Complete Guide to ACT English and The Complete Guide to ACT Reading, by Erica L. Meltzer.

-The Complete Guide to ACT English and The Complete Guide to ACT Reading, both written by Erica L. Meltzer, are also excellent choices to include as part of your ACT preparation plan.
+The Complete Guide to ACT English and The Complete Guide to ACT Reading are also excellent choices to include as part of your ACT preparation plan.
 The author of both The Complete Guide to ACT English and The Complete Guide to ACT Reading, Erica Meltzer, is also a well-known expert in the world of SAT and ACT test preparation.

-Both The Complete Guide to ACT English and The Complete Guide to ACT Reading break down and dissect their respective sections, using detailed explanations and lessons to help you understand virtually every major type of question and error within those sections, a large number of ACT-style practice exercises to help you prepare for the exam, and an index of questions in those sections from the corresponding year’s “Red Book.”
-All of those features make these books excellent choices for virtually any student, whether they are trying to get an extra push to a 36 in English or Reading or if they struggle with grammar, or anywhere in between.
-Of course, it is worth noting, however, that while these books are both excellent for their sections, they do not cover Science or Math, so they alone are not sufficient for ACT prep unless you just need to improve on English and Reading, but they are fantastic books for their covered sections and very worthy additions to your ACT prep library.
+Both The Complete Guide to ACT English and The Complete Guide to ACT Reading breaks down and dissects their respective sections, using detailed explanations and lessons to help you understand virtually every major type of question and error within those sections, a large number of ACT-style practice exercises to help you prepare for the exam, and an index of questions in those sections from the corresponding year’s “Red Book.”
+All of those features make these books excellent choices for virtually any student, whether they are trying to get an extra push to a 36 in the Reading or English section or if they struggle with grammar, or anywhere in between.
+Of course, it is worth noting, however, that while these books are both excellent for their sections, they do not cover ACT Math section or ACT Science section, so they alone are not sufficient for ACT prep unless you just need to improve on English and Reading.
+They are fantastic books for their covered sections, however, and very worthy additions to your ACT prep library.